liny556/liny556.github.io/index.md

 ## About Me

 My name is Guangyu Li, a senior student at the University of Science and Technology of China (USTC).
-Now, I am devoted in appling a PhD position, if you are interest about my research experence, feel free to contact me!
+Now, I am devoted in appling a PhD position, if you are interest about my research experience, feel free to contact me!

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Statistical Computation:** Sampling Algorithm, MCMC
+- **Machine Learning:** Scalable, reliable and efficient probabilistic models, data-driven model like RNA-Seq analysis etc.

+- Furthermore, I am personally interested in all kinds of directions and hope to try more directions in the future to solve really meaningful problems or understand the data in daily life better.

 ## News

-- **[Feb.
-2020]** Our paper about incremental learning is accepted to CVPR 2020.
-- **[Feb.
-2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!
-- **[Sept.
-2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
-- **[Mar.
-2019]** Our paper about few-shot learning is accepted to CVPR 2019.
+- **[Nov.
+2024]** The website is bulit.

 {% include_relative _includes/publications.md %}